 Trinidad Chicken Foot Souse is another comfort food that came to the island with the European colonial migrants.
-This pickled dish was a tasty way to preserve meats before refrigeration and a way to utilize all parts of the animal.
-These less muscular parts of animals such as the feet, ears and snout are known as Offal.
-Originally, these parts of the animal were affordable sources of meat but now they have become a delicacy and an adventurous culinary experience when traveling to different countries.
-Another interesting fact is that some of these parts of the animal are rich in nutrients like collagen which has been marketed as a natural anti ageing supplement.
-Regardless of this, we in the Caribbean know that Souse is a finger licking dish few can resist with it's savory textural experience unlike anything else.
+This pickled dish was a tasty way to preserve meats before refrigeration and utilize all parts of the animal.
+These less muscular parts of animals such as the feet, ears, and snout are known as Offal.
+Initially, these animal parts were affordable meat sources, but now they have become a delicacy and an adventurous culinary experience when traveling to different countries.
+Another interesting fact is that some of these parts of the animal are rich in nutrients like collagen, which has been marketed as a natural anti-aging supplement.
+Regardless of this, we in the Caribbean know that Souse is a finger-licking dish few can resist with its savory textural experience unlike anything else.

 Subscribe and get inspired with our creative and delicious recipes!